ClusterLabs/hawk-apiserver/README.md

 # Usage:

-The `hawk-api-server` is used currently mainly for hawk usage purposes.
+The `hawk-api-server` is used currently mainly for hawk usage purposes, and in future as API-server.

 ## Configuration